gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    We first need to define the basic parameters, such as the number of residue we want, or the box size, and initialize some lists and counters.
+    Here we first define the basic parameters, such as the number of residues we want, or the box size, and initialize some lists and counters.

-    Next to *molecule.py*, create a nez Python file called *generategro.py*, and copy the following lines into it:
+    Next to *molecule.py*, create a new Python file called *generategro.py*, and copy the following lines into it:

 ..  code-block:: python